bookface/titleBarMenu/README.md

 otherwise).

 This code implements a title bar window, with drop down menus on the title bar of the program.
-It basically creates a QMainWindow without the built-in title bar and creates on to replace it.
+It creates a QMainWindow without the built-in title bar and a title bar to replace it.

+It will not work if your QMainWindow has a QToolBar.
+Qt insists on placing the ToolBar at the top of the Window with no option to move it, so it will conflict with the MenuBar created here.
+Still looking for a solution.

 The classes are:

 BorderLessWindow
-   Creates a plain Window with no decorations.
-The Window can be made to be dragable with left mouse, or with both the left and right mouse buttons.
+   Create a plain Window with no decorations.
+The Window can be set as dragable with left mouse, or with both the left and right mouse buttons.
 The default is not draggable and left mouse only.